 Substitution Ciphers: Substitution Cipher as the name suggests replaces plain text with ciphertext with a key and in a specified way.
 It could be a single letter, triplets of letters, or a mixture of letters.
 A receiver decrypts the message with the opposite substitution process to get the real message.

 How Does Encryption Work?

 Purpose of Encryption

 The primary object of encryption is to safeguard the information from spying activities.
 Plain text information seems a soft target for cyber thieves as they can easily read the passing plain text data between the client and the browser.
-When you have encrypted the website, it means all the information will be passed between two ends remains encoded and there is no worry of prying eyes.
+When you have encrypted the website, it means all the information will be passed between two ends and remains encoded and there is no worry of prying eyes.

 Encryption brings some elements with it like confidentiality, strong authentication, limited access control, and data encryption.
 Encrypted messages are impossible to intercept by another person.
 It can be only deciphered who has a private key.
 In case of a breach, a culprit can be traced easily, and a breach can be sorted easily.
 The certificate authority also authenticates the details submitted to get an SSL certificate.

 Few Encryption Algorithms: